chloealbright/DevHiveMind/_Low Priority Refinement/How to Become a Good Backend Engineer (Fundamentals).md

 Ultimately, learning communication protocols is important for a backend engineer, and it is possible to go as deep as desired in any protocol.
 Maybe one day you will write an RFC proposing a new protocol.

-## Web Servers

-Web servers are becoming increasingly important as backend infrastructure relays on HTTP web communications.
-Web servers deliver static or dynamic content served on top of the HTTP protocol.
-If you build a Web API you may spin up your own web server in your language of choice or use a web framework such as Express or Django.

-Modern web servers support both HTTP/1.1 and HTTP/2.
-HTTP/3 is slowly getting support as its newer protocol.
-Configuring your web server with the appropriate protocol is critical for performance and resilience of your backend application; And it all depends on the environment.
-For example, Do you expect multiple concurrent requests from the same client? or do you expect fewer requests but from many clients?
-Based on that, you can pick multiplexing HTTP/2 or vanilla simple HTTP/1.1.

-The internal architecture of web servers can also differ.
-Web servers can be single or multithreaded.
-They can have one thread or multiple listener threads.
-There are many ways client connections can be accepted and distributed among the threads.
-If you choose an off-the-shelf web server you are stuck with its architecture.
-If you build your own from scratch you get to choose the architecture that is right for you.
-I wrote an article going through multiple designs for threading and connection management in [backend servers](https://medium.com/@hnasr/threads-and-connections-in-backend-applications-a225eed3eddb), you may want to check it out.

-Additionally, web servers can set any where in the stack.
-For example, a CDN is a web server that acts like a cache and communicate with the origin backend web server to get the content.
-An API gateway is a web server that authenticate user and serve API responses from backend web servers.

-Examples of off-the-shelf web servers are Apache Tomcat, Apache httpd, and [NGINX](https://medium.com/@hnasr/the-architecture-of-nginx-2b32fc0b7877).
-The latter can act as both a web server and a proxy.
-You may build your own web server in any language by listening on a TCP port and understand how to speak the HTTP protocol, you can of course use an HTTP library that does most of the work for you.

 ## Proxies